 Muri Beach Night Market

 The Muri Beach Night Market is a hot spot for all the tourists while it is open on Sunday, Tuesday, Wednesday and Thursday nights from 5pm.
 Exclusively selling food this empty space quickly becomes packed as the ultimate dinner spot.
-You will find everything here from burgers, hot chips, local curries and even international cuisine.
-Also, don’t worry about desert as there are plenty of mouth watering cakes and sweets available to buy.
+You will find everything here from burgers, hot chips, local curries, and even international cuisine.
+Also, don’t worry about dessert as there are plenty of mouth-watering cakes and sweets available to buy.

 Just make sure you head there early to snag yourself a seat!

-Also make sure to download the offline map of Rarotonga on the Maps.Me app.
-This way you don’t have to stress about getting loss and don’t need an internet connection (data & wifi is freakin expensive in Rarotonga!)
+Also, make sure to download the offline map of Rarotonga on the Maps.Me app.
+This way you don’t have to stress about getting lost and don’t need an internet connection (data & wifi are freakin expensive in Rarotonga!)

 A super easy option to travel around Rarotonga is by taking the bus.
 It travels around the outer road of the island and completes a full circle essentially every hour.
 Though, do be aware things here run on island time.
 The drivers always are super friendly and will happily advise which stops to get off at.